-Admission Requirements: In addition to the College admission requirements outlined under Admission Procedures on page 24, current physical and immunization records are required prior to the start of the clinical laboratory courses.
-You may also be required to complete a criminal record/ child and adult abuse registry check for some clinical affiliations.
+Program Requirements: Current physical and immunization records are required prior to the start of the clinical laboratory courses.
+You may also be required to complete a criminal record/child and adult abuse registry check for some clinical affiliations.
 A positive report may prevent you from attendance in clinical and completion of the program.
 You may be required to take preparatory courses in math, biology and chemistry prior to entering college courses.
 Students are subject to meeting all clinical requirements established by HCC.